edtro/EdTro.AzureDevOps.Extensions.querybasedboards/README.md

 # EdTro.AzureDevOps.Extensions.querybasedboards
-Query Based Boards enables a user to visualize the result of work items queries as a board This extension for Azure DevOps Services/Server is available on the markteplace ...
-TODO
+Query Based Boards enables a user to visualize the result of work items queries as a board This extension for Azure DevOps Services/Server is available on the markteplace [here](https://marketplace.visualstudio.com/items?itemName=realdolmen.EdTro-AzureDevOps-Extensions-QueryBasedBoards-Public)

 View the detail documentation [here](public/details.md)